-Often called as one of the marvels of engineering, the Hoover Dam is a sight to behold.
+Often called one of the marvels of engineering, the Hoover Dam is a sight to behold.
 This massive concrete dam is located in the Black Canyon of the Colorado River and was constructed between 1931 and 1936.
-The construction of Hoover Dam was an engineering feat and took meticulous planning.
+The construction of the Hoover Dam was an engineering feat and took meticulous planning.

 Let us take a look at the construction of the Hoover Dam- in pictures

 1) A group of people are inspecting the proposed site of the dam in the Black Canyon.

 2) A surveyor surveying the site during the construction of the Hoover Dam.

 3) A dynamite is detonated in the Black Canyon to make room for the dam.

 4) The ‘high-scalers’ hammering anything loose.
 Additionally, the falling rocks were dangerous hence these men covered their hats with tar and left them out to dry; essentially creating the first hard hats.